-Applicants will be required to provide an itemised budget with their application form.
-All budget figures must be GST exclusive.
+Applicants must be required to provide an itemised budget with their application form by using the Project Plan and Cost template.
+All budget figures must be GST exclusive6.
 The budget should include a breakdown of costs and funding for each financial year in which the proposed activity will operate and include the total funding being requested from the Agency.
-To capture this data, a project costing template is available on GrantConnect.